grzegorzdec/midrive-test/exercises/full-stack.md

 |route     |GeoJSON    |GeoJSON representation of the route driven on a lesson|

 ## Spec
-Implement an endpoint to fetch all the lessons
+Implement an endpoint to fetch all the lessons and an interface to display the lesson data in a sensible format.
+Use your experience and creativity to guide your design process.

 ### `GET` /lessons
 Retrieve a list of all lessons with routes omitted

-Build an interface to display the lesson data in a sensible format.
-Use your experience and creativity to guide your design process.

-### `ANY` Additional
 If you still have time or have some ideas of your own, add them in as well.

 ## Submission